2022 United States House of Representatives elections in Maine

 The 2022 United States House of Representatives elections in Maine were held on November 8, 2022, to elect the two U.S. representatives from the state of Maine, one from each of the state's two congressional districts.
 The elections coincided with other elections to the House of Representatives, elections to the United States Senate and various state and local elections.
-The elections will be conducted with ranked choice voting, as per the result of a referendum passed in 2016.
+The elections were conducted with ranked choice voting, as per the result of a referendum passed in 2016.
 These were the first House of Representatives elections held in Maine following the 2020 redistricting cycle.